Order of Protection, Restraining Order & Injunction Against Harassment in Arizona

 If a defendant makes any type of contact with the filing party, or violates any of the provisions of the Order that the Judge imposed, then he can be charged with Violating the Order of Protection / Injunction Against Harassment, a class one (1) misdemeanor.

 Contact our office if you have been charged with Violating an Order of Protection in Phoenix, Arizona or anywhere in the valley (Scottsdale, Gilbert, Mesa, Chandler, Glendale, Tempe, Avondale, Goodyear, Surprise, Peoria).
-You can reach us 24 hours a day, 7 days a week at (602) 307-0808 for a Free Consultation.
+You can reach us 24 hours a day, 7 days a week at (602) 307-0808 for a Free Initial Consultation.
+Punishment for Violating an Order of Protection

 The punishment for Violating an Order of Protection includes immediate arrest and being held in custody until a judge makes a determination regarding release conditions.
 If convicted, a class one (1) misdemeanor carries a punishment of up to six (6) months in jail.
 In addition, the judge can impose a fine of up to $2,500.00 plus an 84% surcharge.